Dr-Lepic/Elixir/README.md

 ## Description
 Elixir is a command line based Health Tracking application.
 It helps the users to monitor fitness, nutrition, and overall well-being.
-The application raises user's awareness by tracking BMI/BMR, water intake, workouts, heart rate, blood pressure, medications, and diseases—all under the theme of "Savor the Flavor of Health," emphasizing mindful health management.
+The application raises user's awareness by tracking BMI/BMR, water intake, workouts, heart rate, blood pressure, medications, and diseases—all under the theme of "Savor the Favor of Health," emphasizing mindful health management.

 ### Objective
 - Track key health metrics (BMI, BMR, hydration, workouts, vitals)